Abandoned Communities ..... Wharram Percy

 We know that the last inhabitants left Wharram Percy around 1500.
 They were evicted.
 Before that date it is possible that others had already been evicted, but also likely that some people had been departing in a voluntary manner.
 If it is true that the village and its fields were converted into pasture we do not know whether the enclosure took place in gradual stages or was carried out in a single large scale action.

-Today the site of Wharram Percy is still privately owned, but it is managed by English Heritage and open to the public.
-If you wish you can follow the series of excellent information panels put up by English Heritage.
+Today the site of Wharram Percy is still privately owned, but it is managed by Historic England and open to the public.
+If you wish you can follow a series of excellent information panels.
 They will take you from either the north or the south site entrance to the eighteenth century improvement farm, the church yard, St Martin’s church, the dam and fishpond, a group of longhouses, the south manor, and the north manor.

 Six